Crisscrossed Captions: Extended Intramodal and Intermodal Semantic Similarity Judgments for MS-COCO: Crisscrossed Captions Dataset

 \section{Crisscrossed Captions Dataset}

-Based on the pair selection and annotation methodology given in the previous section, we obtained similarity ratings for 247,314 text-text, image-image, and image-text pairs (corresponding to 1,216,570 total individual judgments).
-Table \ref{tab:ratings_dist_table} gives annotations counts for each task and split.
-Figure \ref{fig:ratings_val_plot} shows the distribution of CxC ratings for each task on the validation split.
-For STS and SITS, it also shows the rating distribution for pairs included from other-modality selection and from existing MS-COCO links.
+Using our selection and annotation methodology, we obtained ratings for 267,095 caption-caption, image-image, and caption-image pairs (1,335,475 total judgments).
+Figure \ref{fig:ratings_val_plot} shows rating distributions for each task (validation split).
+It also shows the distributions of ratings for STS and SIS pairs included from other-modality selection and from original MS-COCO pairs.
 The test set distributions are similar.
-We also count the number of positive examples for each example in all three type of tasks, where a score $\geq 3$ is considered positive (and roughly equivalent in all task instructions).
-Figure \ref{fig:query_val_plot} shows the distribution of the number of positive association introduced for each MS-COCO example per task in the validation split.
-These positive examples can improve retrieval evaluation.
-We discuss each of the STS, SIS and SITS ratings below.

-\paragraph{STS} For the $C2C$ text pairs selected based on $S^V$, the majority of the ratings fall in the negative side~(with ratings in [0, 3)).
-This validates the observation that captions are not perfect paraphrases of each other, and the STS rating rubric captures this aspect well for MS-COCO.
-Nevertheless, the approach produces 2392 positive pairs.
+Figure \ref{fig:query_val_plot} gives the distribution of counts of positive examples in each task (validation split), where a score $\geq 3$ (for STS, SITS) and a score $\geq 2.5$ (for SIS) is considered positive.
+These positive examples are used for intermodal and intramodal retrieval evaluation.

-Table \ref{tab:sts_bow_use_examples} shows examples from the MS-COCO dataset with the corresponding STS annotation scores and cosine similarity scores using GloVe BoW embeddings and Universal Sentence Encoder.
-Though there is broad agreement, the annotated semantic similarity is not fully captured by either of the similarity scores.
+\textbf{STS.} The majority of caption pairs selected using image similarity are negative (ratings in [0, 3)), which is expected given the divergences noted in Figure \ref{image_caption_description}.
+Nevertheless, the approach produces 20,587 positive pairs.
+Table \ref{tab:sts_bow_use_examples} shows pairs with their STS annotation scores and cosine similarity with BoW and USE embeddings.
+There is broad agreement, but the annotated similarity is not fully captured by either BoW or USE.
 USE provides a broader range, but scores the third pair lower than the fourth.
 BoW scores are bunched within a high similarity band\footnote{BoW scores fall mostly in the range .8 to 1.0 over all possible pairs; STS scores fall mostly in 1 (.2) to 4 (.8).} that aligns well with these five examples.
-Overall, there is a positive but weak correlation between BoW and STS scores, as shown in Figure \ref{fig:sts_corr_plot}, which plots average BoW cosine similarity scores vs STS for 1000 randomly sampled caption pairs.
+Overall, there is a weak positive correlation between BoW and STS scores, as shown in Figure \ref{fig:sts_corr_plot}, which plots average BoW cosine similarity versus STS for 1000 randomly sampled pairs.